aubble/goTunneLS/README.md

 ####LogPath
+There is always logging to StdErr, no matter what.
+LogPath just specifies a file to also log to.

+The reason there is always logging to stderr is for more integrated logging when using something like systemd that manage's goTunneLS.
+Check out StdErrPrefixLogging if you're intending on using it with systemd so you can turn off the prefix information as systemd provide's its own.
+If you don't want the logging on stderr, just redirect it to /dev/null.

-It's the path to logFile.
-Created if doesn't exist, and if deleted during execution also recreated.
-Use /dev/stderr to output to terminal when needed.
-You can also use /dev/stdout but /dev/stderr just makes more sense.
+This file is created if doesn't exist, and if deleted during execution also recreated.

 The format for logging is:

 	goTunneLS: year/month/date hour/minute/second --> mode name -/ message

-When its global logging the mode is global and name is empty
+When logging is global, the mode is global and name is empty

 For example

 	goTunneLS: 2015/09/03 07:04:42 --> global -/ starting client node nc
 	goTunneLS: 2015/09/03 07:04:42 --> client nc -/ initializing

+####StdErrPrefixLogging
+StdErrPrefixLogging allows you to turn off/on the logging prefix.
+The prefix part of the logging format is:

+	goTunneLS: year/month/date hour/minute/second

+This lets goTunneLS's logging play nice with integrated system logging such as systemd's journal which have their own timestamp information.

+This field only applies to the stderr logging and is off by default.
+LogPath's file will always have the prefix information.

 ###Run at boot
 In order to launch goTunneLS at boot with your OS of choice follow the instructions.
 The boot files are located in the boot folder.